 Mike O'Shea joined the Athletics Department in 1993 as the head athletics trainer at the University of Houston.
 Widely regarded as one of the top collegiate trainers in the country, O'Shea oversees the training room operations for the football team and for all Houston student-athletes.
 He leads a staff of five full-time assistants, six graduate assistants and several student trainers.

 For his heroic efforts in saving the life of cornerback D.J.
-Hayden following a collision at practice, O'Shea will receive the Excellence in Athletic Training Award from the Southwest Athletic Trainers Association in July 2013.
+Hayden following a collision at practice, O'Shea received the Excellence in Athletic Training Award from the Southwest Athletic Trainers Association in July 2013.

 With his quick thinking and action, O'Shea helped save Hayden's life from an injury that is 95 percent fatal and more often seen in explosions or war casualties and never in athletics competition.

-Nearly six months after his injury, surgery and rehabilitation, Hayden was taken with the No. 12 overall pick by the Oakland Raiders in the annual NFL Draft and will be at full strength by the start of training camp in the fall.
+Nearly six months after his injury, surgery and rehabilitation, Hayden was taken with the No. 12 overall pick by the Oakland Raiders in the 2013 NFL Draft.

 During the summer of 2010, he received the Most Distinguished Trainers Award from the Southwest Athletics Trainers Association.
 This was only the latest honor for O'Shea during his outstanding career.